1-800-275-4279

 Spinal Injuries – Living With Limited Mobility After an Accident

 Have you or someone you love been affected by a spinal injury?
-It can be a life-changing event, leaving you with limited mobility and a host of other challenges.
+It can be a life-changing event, leaving you with limited mobility and many other challenges.

 This article will explore the causes, treatments, and emotional and financial implications of living with a spinal injury, as well as the support systems and adaptive technologies available to help you build a new life.